Do Ionic Bonds Conduct Electricity

 The Role of Ion Size and Charge Density

 The conductivity of ionic compounds in their molten or aqueous states is not solely dependent on the presence of mobile ions.
 The size and charge of the ions also play a significant role.
 Smaller ions with higher charge density tend to form stronger bonds and have lower mobility compared to larger ions with lower charge density.
-As a result, ionic compounds containing such ions may exhibit lower conductivity even in the molten or dissolved state.
+So naturally, ionic compounds containing such ions may exhibit lower conductivity even in the molten or dissolved state.
 The size and charge of the ions influence the strength of the electrostatic attractions and hence impact the ease of ion movement under the influence of an external electric field.

 Factors Affecting Conductivity: Temperature and Concentration